-The focus of internal audit was on the Pension Funds' Pension Payroll with the outcome to be reported to the September 2021 Pensions Committee together with any identified areas of good practice, improvement, and procedural compliance.
+The focus of internal audit was on the Pension Funds' Pension Payroll with the outcome reported to the June 2021 Pensions Committee together with any identified areas of good practice, improvement, and procedural compliance.

 The Chief Internal Auditor's annual report concluded that in his opinion reasonable assurance can be placed upon the adequacy and effectiveness of the NESPF's framework of governance, risk management and control in the year to 31 March 2021.
+The full Internal Audit report can be found on the Fund's website www.nespf.org.uk.